Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Introduction

 For all these results we see that for fixed $\eps>0$ the empirical EOT cost admits faster rates in $n$ than the empirical unregularized OT cost.
-Such results are complemented by extensive research on distributional limits for the empirical OT cost at scaling rate $n^{1/2}$ which establish the parametric rate to be sharp \parencite{del2022improved, klatt2020empirical, hundrieser2021limit, bigot2019CentralLT, Goldfeld2022, Goldfeld2022LimitTF, gonzalez2022weak, GonzalezSanz2023, Mena2019}.
+Such results are complemented by extensive research on distributional limits for the empirical OT cost at scaling rate $n^{1/2}$ which establish the parametric rate to be sharp \citep{bigot2019CentralLT, Mena2019,klatt2020empirical,del2022improved,Goldfeld2022, Goldfeld2022LimitTF, gonzalez2022weak, GonzalezSanz2023, hundrieser2021limit}.

 However, as the regularization parameter decreases to zero, the statistical error bound generally deteriorates in high dimensions polynomially or even exponentially in $\epsilon^{-1}$.
 This behavior is unavoidable, since for $\eps \searrow 0$ the EOT cost tends to the unregularized OT cost which suffers from slower rates.
-Recalling the setting of $\XX = \YY = [0,1]^d$ with squared Euclidean norm as $\c$, it holds by \textcite{Eckstein2022} for some constant $K = K(d)>0$ depending on $d$ that
+Recalling the setting of $\XX = \YY = [0,1]^d$ with squared Euclidean norm as $\c$, it holds by \citet{Eckstein2022}, see also \citet{Genevay2019}, for some constant $K = K(d)>0$ depending on $d$ that